"To help support and transform the lives of grieving youth and communities throughout the United States"

 Licensed clinical social worker in Florida, Georgia and Virginia.

 Specialties: Grief and loss advocacy, youth development interventions, social engagement strategy, community organization, grassroots movements.
-Serves as a consultant on Gang intervention and Inclusion at centers across the U.S. and Internationally.

 AMY'S PERSONAL STORY OF LOSS, RESILIENCE AND GROWTH